SchwarzIT/sap-usi-logging-api/README.md

 * controlled by customizing (Log levels will control the detail level of the logs)
 * completely object-oriented
 * backwards compatible up to 7.00 and will work on virtually any SAP system

+The solution enhances the capabilities of the SAP standard by so-called data containers, that can be used to attach virtually any type of data to log messages making them even more valuable.
+A variety of data containers for common use cases already exists, but new containers can easily be added whenever needed.
+The screenshot below shows how seamlessly they are integrated into the SAP standard.
+Messages with data containers have a detail button that opens a popup and the data can be accessed directly from SLG1.